strimzi/strimzi-kafka-operator/HACKING-cli-image.md

 Starting the session
 --------------------

-First, make sure that you have the latest version of image (best to do this every time):
+First, make sure that you have the latest version of the image (best to do this every time you start a new session):

     docker pull quay.io/mstruk/strimzi-dev-cli